pixfumy/angery-pigs/README.md

 Adds piglins to pre1.9 but not in the way you'd expect.

 ## Features
-- Pigs immediately aggro and attack players not wearing gold armor
+- Pigs immediately aggro and attack players not wearing gold armour
 - Pigs can be right clicked or thrown with gold ingots to initiate a barter
 - Pigs trade back useful items like pearls, string, arrows, snowballs, fire res potions
 - Pigs and cows will have gang wars